immcantation/dowser/docs/vignettes/Resolve-Light-Chains-Vignette.md

 # Building trees with paired heavy and light chain data

 With the advances in sequencing, single cell datasets can now pair heavy and light chain sequences.
-However, b cells clones can have cells with distinct light chain rearrangements that don't descend for the same light chain VJ rearrangement, causing ambiguities in the light chain sequences.
+However, B cells clones can have cells with distinct light chain rearrangements that don't descend from the same light chain VJ rearrangement, causing ambiguities in the light chain sequences.
 Dowser can identify these different light chain VJ rearrangements within a clone, assigning each different light chain VJ rearrangement a numerical value called a clone_subgroup.
 This resolves the ambiguities.
 This step is done before formatting clones and building trees and allows for accurate phylogenetic construction of BCRs with paired heavy and light chain data.

 ## Resolve light chains